 Ferrill Roll, CFA has been a co-lead portfolio manager since 2001, an analyst since 1996, Co-Chief Investment Officer from 2016 to 2020 and Chief Investment Officer since 2020.
 As an analyst, he focuses on financials companies.
 Mr. Roll graduated from Stanford University in 1980 and joined Harding Loevner in 1996.
-Mr. Roll serves as a co-lead portfolio manager for the International Equity Portfolio and as a portfolio manager for the International Developed Markets Equity Portfolio and the International Carbon Transition Equity Portfolio.
-Mr. Roll has held his position with the International Equity Portfolio since October 2004, the International Developed Markets Equity Portfolio since September 2022, and the International Carbon Transition Equity Portfolio since December 2022.
+Mr. Roll serves as a co-lead portfolio manager for the International Equity Portfolio and as a portfolio manager for the International Developed Markets Equity Portfolio and the International Carbon Transition Equity Portfolio Since October 2004, the International Developed Markets Equity Portfolio since September 2022, and the International Carbon Transition Equity Portfolio Since December 2022.